 What does all of this have to do with driving?
 Think about the practice that parents must do with their teenagers to help them develop driving skills.
 We make it perfectly clear in our Parent Class that it is essential that parents are practicing with their students.
 But anxious young drivers and anxious parent coaches can make for a fraught combination.

 DrivingMBA provides young drivers with a wealth of knowledge and skill, but to make it part of their muscle memory, teens and young adults MUST practice what they are learning.
 At age 16 a process of myelination occurs that allows the brain to fine-tune important brain functions.
 It is how muscle memory is created by practicing a skill over and over again.
 Muscle memory is essential in activities such as golf, bicycling, swimming, and driving a car.
 It takes at least six months for muscle memory to form, which is why we don’t encourage rushing the learning-to-drive process.

-I would invite parents to check out Eva Dwight’s program.
-She is a delightful facilitator, and does coaching with parents and students.
+For parents interested in learning more about adolescent development and parenting through the teen years, I suggest they check out Eva Dwight’s program.
+She is a delightful facilitator and does coaching with parents and students.
 You can contact her at firstname.lastname@example.org.